sk364/new-papers/README.md

 A research paper is a piece of academic writing containing original research results or an interpretation of existing results.
 The papers, even just the abstract text, are many a times really long and complex to understand, in the first glance.
 Basically, it's a time-intensive process.
 While there are softwares which can auto-summarize articles, it still takes a good amount of effort to go through a vast number of articles to find which are related to the paper in question.

 This project attempts to solve the problem of sifting through a myriad number of articles to filter the relevant articles for the study, by exposing a web application in which the user can provide an abstract of an article to get a list of related articles.
+The application uses the [arXiv research paper dataset](https://www.kaggle.com/Cornell-University/arxiv) to perform content-based filtering to recommend the related articles.

 ## Analysis<a name="analysis"></a>